David-Seis/TSUG/README.md

 <p><b>Our Next meeting is on the 20th of June at 6 PM.
 No RSVP needed - just show up!
 Location is below:</b></p>

-<a href="https://raw.githubusercontent.com/David-Seis/TSUG/main/Resources/references/tsug.ics">You can download a repeating calendar reminder here.
-Right-click this file and save it with the name "tsug.ics", and then double-click that file to import it into your mail program.</a>
+<a href="https://github.com/David-Seis/TSUG/blob/main/Resources/references/tsug.ics">You can download a repeating calendar reminder here.
+Save it with the name "tsug.ics", and then double-click that file to import it into your mail program.</a>

 > <b>Location</b>